astrellon/teaching/docs/modernApp/createVirtualDom.md

 ```

 ### A create function
-So our create function needs to take an `Element` and turn it into a `HTMLElement`.
+So our create function needs to take a `VirtualNode` and turn it into a `Node`.

 How do we create an element in the DOM with the DOM API?